billwparker/Census-API/readme.md

 * Get the diversity index (probability of two people being of a different race) at a latitude/longitude in a census tract.
 Example:
 /api/v1.0/diversity/latitude/longitude

+* Gets the summary in a census tract.
+Example:
+/api/v1.0/summary/latitude/longitude